 You also need to make sure students are using them properly to advance their learning.
 A classroom management app can help with that, allowing teachers to monitor student screens so they can spot students who are getting off-task or are struggling to keep up with their peers.

-New Lightspeed Classroom Management™ is a cloud-based classroom management solution that gives teachers unparalleled visibility into what’s going on with classroom devices.
+Lightspeed Classroom Management™ is a cloud-based classroom management solution that gives teachers unparalleled visibility into what’s going on with classroom activities.
 With Lightspeed Classroom Management, teachers don’t have to worry about being everywhere at once, peering at every student’s screen.
-Teachers also don’t have to be glued to their own screens, following their students’ page views and trying to figure out who’s off-task.
+Teachers also don’t have to be glued to their own screens, following their students’ page views trying to figure out who’s off-task.

 How do teachers know which students aren’t focused?
 They receive an alert at the top of the screen indicating which students show unusual browsing behavior.
 Utilizing artificial intelligence, our classroom management app leverages years of data on students’ typical browsing behavior to understand when students’ online activity is abnormal.